cseanburns/systems-librarianship/src/1a-history-linux-unix.md

 ## Location: Bell Labs, part of AT&T (New Jersey), late 1960s through early 1970s

 Before there was Linux, there was (and still is) Unix.
-Unix began in the late 1960s and was first released in the early 1970s at Bell Labs, part of AT&T in New Jersey, with an operating system called Multics.
+Unix began in the late 1960s at Bell Labs, part of AT&T in New Jersey, and was first released in the early 1970s after the lab withdrew from the Multics project.
-Multics was an early [time-sharing system][time_sharing]; i.e., it allowed more than one person to use it the system.
+Multics was an early [time-sharing system][time_sharing]; i.e., it allowed more than one person to use the system.
 Despite its innovative approach, Multics was fraught with issues and slowly abandoned.
 In the midst of this abandonment, [Ken Thompson][thompson] stumbled upon an old PDP-7 and started writing what would become UNIX.
 This specific version of UNIX would later be known as Research Unix.